 - No need to manage security and backup yourself.

-- You can’t monetize your free blog with Google AdSense.
+- You can’t monetize your free blog with Google AdSense or affiliate marketing.

 - To add a custom domain name that your visitors can easily remember, you’ll have to upgrade to a premium plan.